McGill-NLP/statcan-dialogue-dataset/docs/README.md

 # Project website

-This is a project website for Statcan Dialogue Dataset.
+This is the official project website for Statcan Dialogue Dataset.

 ## Getting started